brownplt/chaff-gen-artifacts/README.md

 **Evaluating this artifact**: Depending on the provided assignment, this container output  a list of the most common feature vectors per assignment in the paper, as well as WFE pass count.

 - `docker run --rm -it sidprasad/fv-eval:latest DocDiff` : WFE pass counts should match those presented in `Table 8` of the paper.
 The top 6 largest clusters should match those in `Table 5` of the paper.
+If two clusters had the same size, we chose an illustrative example in `Table 5`.

 - `docker run --rm -it sidprasad/fv-eval:latest Nile` : WFE pass counts should match those presented in `Table 8` of the paper.
 The top 6 largest clusters should match those in `Table 6` of the paper.
 - `docker run --rm -it sidprasad/fv-eval:latest Filesystem` : WFE pass counts should match those presented in `Table 8` of the paper.
 However, we discovered an error in our script while packaging artifacts for evaluation.
-As a result, FIlesystem clusters should look as follows:
+As a result, the top 6 clusters for Filesystem should look as follows:

 ```
-Clusters for Filesystem
 Count   Feature Vector
 2502    dddddddddddddd
 232     dddmdddddddddd